PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ⋮

-Once again, we get a recurring operation:
+Once again, a recurring operation is observed:

 ```
 0.000110011001... (base 2)